ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 If you wish to use different domain names or build a cluster with more than 26 nodes you can either do a manual setup or use the wizard and provide a certificate with as many domains as you need under the "Subject Alternative Names" (SAN) property.
 {NOTE/}
 {WARNING: Important}
-If you bring your own certificate you must also take care of the DNS records.
+If you bring your own certificate, you must also take care of the DNS records.
 If you choose to bind to 127.0.0.1, and provide a certificate with CN=my.domain, then the DNS record of my.domain must point to 127.0.0.1.

 If you are running behind a firewall, the DNS records must point to the **external** IP address.
 {WARNING/}